 - Diagnose and Design: Understanding the financial needs of employees using HR data and survey tools can help an employer translate those needs into actionable decisions about where to invest in programs.
 For example, an employer may look at their retirement plan participation rates and notice that significant numbers of employees do not participate.
 Through the accompanying survey the employer may learn that the reason for this is due to student loan debt, which may result in the employer adding or redesigning a student loan solution.

-- Financial Coaching as a Pillar of Resilience: Employees’ needs change over the course of their life, as their family, finances and challenges change.
+- Leverage Financial Coaching as a Pillar of Resilience: Employees’ needs change over the course of their life, as their family, finances and challenges change.
 They can benefit from a flexible and responsive coaching program that helps address and meet their evolving financial needs.
-In practice, a coaching program should be integrated with a communication strategy that builds awareness and engagement, particularly at key moments such as new hire orientation, or when the employer knows that the employee has entered a new life stage (e.g., new baby, etc.).
+In practice, the success of a coaching program may be increased when integrated with a communication strategy that builds awareness and engagement, particularly at key moments such as new hire orientation, or when the employer knows that the employee has entered a new life stage (e.g., when they’re having a new baby).

-- Financial Coaching and Mental Well-Being: A good coach will also help individuals and their families approach money decisions more thoughtfully, helping reinforce principles such as mindfulness, goal-setting and self-growth that can help build financial resilience.6 How people think about money can play a big role in how they approach financial challenges.
-If an employee feels overwhelmed, having a coach to help them make a balanced and realistic decisions can keep the challenges in perspective, alleviate their stress and build their resilience.
+- Support Mental Well-being: Principles such as mindfulness, goal-setting and self-growth can help build financial resilience.3 How people think about money can play a big role in how they approach financial challenges.
+If an employee feels overwhelmed, having resources (including financial coaches) to help them make more balanced and realistic decisions can potentially keep the challenges in perspective, alleviate their stress and build their resilience.

 - Don’t Forget About Measuring Impact: Having a measurement framework with key success indicators can help employers understand whether interventions are having the desired impact.
 Employers do not have to reinvent the wheel here.
-They can leverage the same HR data sets and proven survey tools (as mentioned in the Diagnose and Design bullet) to capture trends and track progress over time.
+They can leverage the same HR data sets and proven survey tools (as mentioned above) to capture trends and track progress over time.

-Learn more about Morgan Stanley at Work, helping companies and individuals wherever they are on their journey of wealth creation.
+Learn more about how Morgan Stanley at Work helps companies and individuals at every stage of their financial journeys.